npm1/hasDroppedEntry/README.md

 ## API

 The `hasDroppedEntry` addition may already be seen in the [PerformanceObserverCallback](https://w3c.github.io/performance-timeline/#dom-performanceobservercallback).
-A bool slot has been [added](https://w3c.github.io/performance-timeline/#dfn-has-dropped-entry) to the performance entry buffer map to cache whether there has been a dropped entry.
+A boolean slot has been [added](https://w3c.github.io/performance-timeline/#dfn-has-dropped-entry) to the performance entry buffer map to cache whether there has been a dropped entry.
 And the parameter value supplied to the callback is computed on the last steps of the [queue an entry algorithm](https://w3c.github.io/performance-timeline/#queue-a-performanceentry).
 Example usage:

 ```js
 let callbackHasRun = false;